 Wondering what activities and attractions you can’t miss in the City of Angeles?
 Our guide to the best things to do in Los Angeles is just what you need!

-A world-famous city, Los Angeles is the entertainment capital of the world.
+A world-famous city, Los Angeles is the entertainment capital of the world and home to dozens of the best things to do in California.
 This metropolis is understandably popular given its many Hollywood stars, gorgeous beaches, and well-known TV and movie industries.

 We’ve got you covered if you’re looking for what to do in Los Angeles.
 This article features the 21 best things to do here, including outdoor and indoor activities.